Fall 2015 Enrollment

 Proximity to Design and Tech Companies

-Depending on their major, second-year students may stay in Oakland or move their base to the San Francisco campus, which is located in the city’s Design District, home to design firms, art galleries, high-tech startups, and companies such as Adobe, Twitter, fuseproject, and Zynga.
+Depending on their major, second-year students may stay in Oakland or move their base to the San Francisco campus, which is located in the city’s Design District, home to design firms, art galleries, tech startups, and companies such as Adobe, Twitter, fuseproject, and Zynga.
 It is also very close to the new biotech and medical research area anchored by UCSF’s Mission Bay campus.

 Lectures and Exhibitions